 That’s why you should never ever read back your own work until you’re done with what’s known as the zero draft.
 The draft you are never going to show anybody.
 Nobody except your inner critic, because your inner critic is your bestest ever frenemy.
 Make no mistake, they will not hesitate to make you feel crap about yourself, but they also hold the key to discovering how, exactly, you can improve.

 Well, for starters, this beginning sucks.
 Nothing’s happening.
 Your main character has just woken up and looked in the mirror.
-It’s trite, it says nothing and then there’s all this stuff explaining what they’re thinking.
+It’s trite, it says nothing, and then there’s all this stuff explaining what they’re thinking.
 But where’s the action?
-Nothing happens until like page three.
+Nothing happens until page three.

 Pump up your ego

 Write all this advice down, it’s good stuff.
 And then, once your inner critic has run out of steam, perhaps your inner cheerleader can get a word in edgeways:

 I like the way you described the main character.

 Ohh, that bit was funny!